HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 In this section, we are going to show the reader the classes through a screenshot from Protégé and some diagrams showing some of the classes and properties in use in a number of examples.

-These are the full list of classes (available also in the [LODE](https://essepuntato.it/lode/) generated HTML file accompaning this document), with the miniature on the left showing just the superclasses and the two in the central and right part of the illustration the whole list of classes:
+These are the full list of classes (available also in the [LODE](https://essepuntato.it/lode/) generated HTML file accompanying this document), with the miniature on the left showing just the superclasses and the two in the central and right part of the illustration the whole list of classes: